kaedroho/django-modelsearch/README.md

         <img src="https://img.shields.io/badge/Documentation-blue" alt="Documentation" />
     </a>
 </p>

-Django ModelSearch allows you to index Django models and search them using the ORM:
+Django ModelSearch allows you to index Django models and search them using the ORM!

+It supports PostgreSQL FTS, SQLite FTS5, Elasticsearch (7.x, 8.x, and 9.x), and OpenSearch (1.x, 2.x, and 3.x).

+Features:

+- Index models in Elasticsearch and OpenSearch and query with the Django ORM
+- Reuse existing QuerySets for search, works with Django paginators and `django-filter`
+- Also supports PostgreSQL FTS and SQLite FTS5
+- Autocomplete
+- Faceting
+- Per-field boosting
+- Fuzzy Search
+- Phrase search
+- Query combinators

+This has been built into [Wagtail CMS](https://github.com/wagtail/wagtail) since 2014 and extracted into a separate package in March 2025.

+## Example

 ```python
 from django.db import models